s4dhulabs/LFWFBD/README.md

 <br>

 ### What about this name?
 This synthesizes the own nature and motivation for this project.
 It's a kind reminder that logic flaws and insecure design issues could affect your business, clients, and the whole user experience.
-Still, in theory, everything will be fine, according to the plan, no [detectable] vulnerabilities.
+Still, in theory, everything will be just fine, according to the plan, no [detectable] vulnerabilities to be worried about.

 <br>